 Why Runbox Does Things Differently

 So why doesn’t Runbox join the party on Meta or X (Twitter)?
 Because our values just don’t align.
 Privacy, security, and trust are at the heart of everything we do.
-We don’t want to be a part of data mining, misinformation, and surveillance practices that are so deeply embedded in these big social media platforms.
+We don’t want to be a part of data mining and surveillance practices that are so deeply embedded in these big social media platforms.

 If you care about your digital privacy and want to support companies that respect your data, choosing services like Runbox makes a big difference.
 It’s a small but important way to opt out of the surveillance economy and help build a more ethical, transparent digital world.
 Runbox is saying: Your data is yours.
 Your privacy is a right.
 And we’ll protect it.